 The flashback to the 1930s produced a feeling for supple, smooth knitwear characterized by long, belted jumper tops over flaring skirts.
 Or it was the hug-me. tight, casually belted knit dress.
 Turtleneck collars continued to be popular, but "V" necklines borrowed from the 1930s made their appearance.
 Wool jersey proved to be one of fashion's favourite fabrics.

-After a burst of frank flag colors in the spring, colors quieted in the fall to ladylike neutrals with beige and gray in the lead.
-Black staged a dramatic comeback and the "little black dress" tentatively returned to sophisticated favor.
+After a burst of frank flag colours in the spring, colours quieted in the fall to ladylike neutrals with beige and gray in the lead.
+Black staged a dramatic comeback and the "little black dress" tentatively re-turned to sophisticated favour.

 Ireland continued to progress in the field of fashion, By 1967 clothing manufacture had grown to be one of the country's leading industries, and Ireland's first Fashion Fair was held in Dublin in April 1968.
 Donald Davies, whose shirtwaist dresses were already appreciated throughout the world, opened a shop in Paris' West End.
 A newcomer to the Irish fashion scene was Thomas Wolfangel, winner of the Couture Class gold medal in the London Tailor and Cutter Exhibition for both 1966 and 1967, who opened his own salon in Dublin during the year.